-This report is made solely to the charitable company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act.
-Our audit work has been undertaken so that we might state to the charitable company's members those matters we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the charitable company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the charitable company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company and the charitable company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Joanne Regan FCA (Senior Statutory Auditor) for and on behalf of Baldwins Audit Services Limited
+Joanne Regan FCA (Senior Statutory Auditor) for and on behalf of Baldwins Audit Services